dalisoft/dev-env/README.md

 ## Notes

 - [x] this means template was upgraded, uses latest technologies as possible
-- [ ] uses old technology, when used, you have upgrade and migration steps yourself
+- [ ] uses old technology, when used, you have do upgrade and migration steps yourself

 ## License